INVRSE Immersive Reader

 Background

-Immersive hardware for technologies such as virtual reality and augmented reality tend to be expensive to purchase, costly to maintain and cumbersome to use.
-To address this situation, ICT has been a pioneer in low cost VR hardware R&D since 2010.
+Immersive technology hardware tends to be expensive to purchase, costly to maintain and cumbersome to use.
+To address this limitation, ICT has been a pioneer in low cost VR hardware R&D since 2010.

-Consisting of a hybrid 2D touch-screen, with a 3D-based media platform, its hardware can be reproduced inexpensively and easily using a 3D printer.
+Consisting of a hybrid 2D touch-screen, with a 3D-based media interface, its hardware can be reproduced inexpensively and easily using a 3D printer.
 The hardware components of INVRSE include a simple lens assembly which slides onto the top portion of a tablet screen.
-This allows the user to experience content in either virtual (VR) or augmented reality (AR) while also using traditional media formats like text, photos, or video.

 Objectives

-ICT’s INVRSE delivers a hybrid and holistic media ecosystem, combining traditional formats like text, photos and videos with emerging mediums like VR and AR.
-INVRSE allows users to intuitively and casually jump in and out of various formats without having to switch apps, platforms, or devices.
+ICT’s INVRSE delivers a hybrid and holistic media ecosystem, combining traditional 2D formats like text, photos and videos with immersive mediums like VR and AR.
+INVRSE allows users to intuitively and casually dip in and out of various formats without having to switch apps, platforms, or devices.
 Content for INVRSE runs on widely used mobile-based technology and hardware.
-Media can be streamed from either a WiFi or a cellular network, or it can be pulled down locally to devices from the cloud to be accessed in areas of limited to no connectivity.
+Media can be streamed from either a WiFi or a cellular network, or locally on devices in areas of limited to no connectivity.

 INVRSE also has the capacity to go from being an individual experience to a fully social one.
 Creators can network devices together and designate a leader to guide a team of users through an immersive experience.
 This is particularly impactful in the sectors which have training and education at their cores.